 When and Where Are You Covered?

-Let's talk about timing first.
-You're covered from the time you pick up the car until you return it, as long as that's 31 days or less.
+You're covered from the time you pick up the car until you return it, provided that's 31 days or less.

 The benefit is available in the United States and most foreign countries.
 However, coverage is not available where prohibited by law.
 Your Sapphire Preferred auto rental coverage also doesn't apply anywhere it violates local rental regulations.

-Note that peer-to-peer car rentals — like Turo — aren't covered, as these companies don't qualify as “rental agencies” for this card benefit.
+Note that peer-to-peer car rentals — like Turo or Zipcar — aren't covered, as these companies don't qualify as “rental agencies” for this card benefit.
+Confirm with the benefits administrator in advance.

-If you have questions if you're covered, it's worth contacting the benefits administrator to verify coverage before traveling.
-You can find their contact in the benefits guide.
+If you have questions about your coverage, it's worth contacting the benefits administrator to verify coverage before traveling.

 Getting Proof of Coverage

-The Sapphire Reserve Auto Rental CDW is nearly identical to that of the Sapphire Preferred.
+The Sapphire Reserve (Rates & Fees) Auto Rental CDW is nearly identical to that of the Sapphire Preferred.
 You're covered for rentals up to 31 days and covered for the same types of fees, damages, and theft.
 There are two key differences, however:

 - There is no exclusion for exotic cars, and the antique cars exclusion only applies to cars that are 20+ years old or haven't been manufactured in 10+ years.